without Internet Explorer,

 “…always knew that this day would come soon…”

 As a band, the quintet had been gelling together for a few years and ascribes to their better-than-average tightness and, I feel, overall songwriting solidarity.
 It’s only logical that this time together ultimately allowed them to mature at a (more or less) similar pace and location than most, likely benefiting mental flexibility where thoughts and ideas are more easily bounced around one another, perhaps reducing possible unknown motives and secrecy as well as in-fighting frequency, and hopefully nourishing that creative energy which floats all around this record like a vengeful spirit.
-And naturally, of course, just becoming more adult, for which an example could be measured in their chronological name changes, where in the late ‘70s life began predictably dry as the late ‘70s-saturated White Diamond, then even more dully in ’81 as probably the 67th Killer not running anywhere near amok, becoming deadlier and more purposeful later that year and into ‘82 with Genghis Khan (with one song here serving in his army prior to enlisting with TB, as well as their ’83 Double Dealin’ indie ep that feature future TB tracks that remarkably mirror the force and concentration of their future selves), and then the ’82 unsheathing of Tokyo Blade, a mildly mystifying choice considering the members’ English homestead, but that was probably the point.
+And naturally, of course, just becoming more adult, for which an example could be measured in their chronological name changes; life began in the late '70s predictably dry as the late ‘70s-saturated White Diamond, then even more dully in ’81 as probably the 67th Killer not running anywhere near amok.
+Later that year and into '82 they become deadlier and more purposeful with Genghis Khan (with one song here serving in his army prior to enlisting with TB, as well as their ’83 Double Dealin indie ep that feature future TB tracks that remarkably mirror the force and concentration of their future selves).
+Finally there's the ’82 unsheathing of Tokyo Blade, a mildly mystifying choice considering the members’ English homestead, but that was probably the point.
 Maybe I’m just wasting a pine tree.

 Whatever their past, Tokyo Blade in ’83 charge the sound of the pitted dinner bell armed with visibly-anticipated, heady n’ heavy utensils that can’t be missed, yet secreted in a palm is a sharp n’ slender manicuring tool for that little bit of gristle that needs to go.
 Ripped into quickly are the hunks of meat that cover most of the table: bloody “Powergame”, rowdy and dual-soloed “Killer City”, coolly-chorused “Liar” and “Sunrise in Tokyo”, middleweight bruiser “Break the Chains”, and Khan’s former soldier “If Heaven is Hell”.
 For me, much of it is about a release’s leg-breakers and the placing of them.
 You don’t know how many screw this simple thing up.
-No worries here, however, ‘cause with an uncommon six of them we’re served a logical split of three per side where they obligingly squeeze out space for the storytold-paced and interest-dribbled “On Through the Night” as well as the disc’s only alien, the Russ Ballard-penned (often covered singer/songwriter and ex of fairly low rent mid-‘70s rockers Argent) stinker “Tonight”, an obvious pop cover that methodically picks its nose in side two’s right field, which as usual is the second from last song.
-And just to show how unstuffy they are, the outro/finale is an unnamed (on either version), seventy-three second, cowbell-blessed, piano-led, minutely-slapsticky, The Outlaw Josie Wales band-wide old country chorus where brought to life is the tale of the Blue Ridge Mountains of Virginia, which over time has apparently become its title.
+No worries here, however, ‘cos with an uncommon six of them we’re served a logical split of three per side where they obligingly squeeze out space for the storytold-paced and interest-dribbled “On Through the Night” as well as the disc’s only alien, the Russ Ballard-(often covered singer/songwriter and ex of fairly low rent mid-‘70s rockers Argent)-penned stinker “Tonight”, an obvious pop cover that methodically picks its nose in side two’s right field, which as usual is the second from last song.
+And just to show how unstuffy they are, the outro/finale is this unnamed (on either version), seventy-three second, cowbell-blessed, piano-led, marginally slapsticky, The Outlaw Josie Wales band-wide old country chorus that brings to life the tale of the Blue Ridge Mountains of Virginia, which over time has apparently become its title.

 Vocalist Alan Marsh waves at these tunes from what seems to be the contralto seats, above yer mid-priced tenor section, though not as high-ticketed as mezzo-soprano, and even though he’s obviously capable, his attempts to sneak up there are quite rare (but of course the stupid outro gets one ‘o these).
 Tandem team Andy Boulton and John Wiggens (and Ray Dismore, who only plays on “If Heaven is Hell” which, incidentally, has a dual solo) use those years together as an asset, pulling off some pretty nifty twin axe work that would be criminal if complained about.